 Professional consultants perform services essential to the efficient operation of the TCERS.
 The public accounting firm of Stanfield & O'Dell PC currently audits the financial statements of the TCERS.
 The independent auditor's report on the financial statements is included in the beginning part of the Financial Section of this report.
 Milliman conducts an actuarial valuation for the TCERS as of the last day of the fiscal year for the subsequent fiscal year.
-The actuary's certification letter is included in the beginning part of the beginning part of the subsequent fiscal year.
+The actuary's certification letter is included in the beginning part of the Actuarial Section of this report.